 What About the Clippings?

-Certain mowers have a mulching setting, which is ideal for both the health of your back and the health of the lawn.
+Certain mowers have a mulching setting, which is ideal for both your back and your lawn.
 Some models have bags that gather the clippings for you to dump wherever you like.
 Side shoot models work exactly as described — they shoot clippings to the side.
 These were once a popular style of lawn mower but have largely faded from the market as technology has developed.
 Finally, there are lawn mowers that leave unmulched clippings where they are clipped.
-Depending on the length of grass and the environment, you may or may not need to go back over the yard and rake up clippings if you decide to go with this type.
+Depending on the grass length and the environment, you may or may not need to go back over the yard to rake up clippings if you choose this type.

 Whether you mulch, shoot, or bag, don't forget about your plan for clippings!
 Credit: Clark Tate